B3ND1X/air-script/README.md

 ## DONT WANT TO USE ONLY AIR SCRIPT?

 Thats okay, me either!
 Thats why Air Script comes with extra tools!
 See changelog for a list of added tools.
-Air Script also comes loaded with a variety of extra tools to improve workflow for hackers, pentesters and security researchers.
+Air Script comes loaded with a variety of extra tools to improve workflow for hackers, pentesters and security researchers.
+Either install all or choose which tools to install to save space.

 *This script comes as is, there is no warranty.*
 *By using this script you agree to not hack, pwn or attack anything you do not own or have permission to hack, pwn or attack.*